Bryan-Corn/Amazon_Vine_Analysis/README.md

 ## Overview

 The purpose of this project is to determine whether or not Amazon reviews written by paid members of the Amazon Vine program are biased.
 To make this determination, reviews from Vine program members will be compared to reviews written by unpaid reviewers.
-The dataset chosen for this comparison is composed of reviews of music-related products.
+The dataset chosen for this comparison is composed of reviews of musical instruments.

 ## Deliverable 1